Arsenal 5 Bolton Wanderers 1

 Flesh and wine

-We wasted no time settling in at the Eaglet on Seven Sisters Road.
+We wasted no time settling into the Eaglet on Seven Sisters Road.
 This traditional street corner boozer – which dates from Victorian times – was bombed by Zeppelins during World War I. With John as designated driver our early arrival left me happily off the leash; things got even better when I spotted a samosa stand across the street, and my simple heart overflowed to discover that our landlord didn’t mind people bringing in takeaway food.

 This long pre-match session made Arsenal’s uniformly bland concourse facilities feel tolerable enough.
 No decent ale, of course, but they did sell small bottles of wine; the helpful attendant decanted three of these into a pint glass to help me save face.
 Pie and mash – with very Northern gravy – was also on offer.
 In my fuddled state this felt pretty appropriate, although it unsurprisingly turned out quite unlike anything Harry Tate would have recognised.
 By that point I was past caring.